Amirparsa-Sal/TA-BOT/README.md

 ### Fill the Students Authentication Data and Course Chapters

 ​	You can use Django admin panel to fill the students authentication data.
-In order login to the panel you should go to `localhost:8000/admin` and enter the email and the password for superuser account.
+In order to login to the panel you should go to `localhost:8000/admin` and enter the email and the password for superuser account.

 ​	Click the section `Auth Data`.
 Then you can use `import` button to import students data using a csv,xlsx,json,yaml,... file.
 The file must contain the fields id, password, email, first_name, last_name and student_id for each student.